nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The device role may be either HID dongle or HID peripheral.
 The HID peripheral role can also specify a peripheral type (HID mouse, HID keyboard or other HID device).

-Each role automatically selects nRF Desktop modules needed for the role.
+Each role automatically implies nRF Desktop modules needed for the role.
 For example, :ref:`nrf_desktop_hid_state` is automatically enabled for the HID peripheral role.
 Apart from the device role, the application-specific Kconfigs specify a set of supported HID reports and a supported HID boot report (if any).